iTwin/presentation/.changeset/stupid-cobras-sparkle.md

 "@itwin/presentation-components": minor
 ---

-PresentationTreeRenderer: Add ability to render custom `nodeRenderer`.
+PresentationTreeRenderer: separate filtering logic from rendering logic by putting it to the newly added useFilterablePresentationTree.